-My artistic research can be inscribed in a structural kind of experimentation.
-Influenced by questions that were very relevant to the traditional media of art, particularly painting, I undertake a modernist approach, in which the digital medium affirms itself and its materiality.
+My artistic practice can be linked to a structural kind of experimentation, in which the digital medium affirms itself and its materiality.
 I deal with the specificities of digital video and highlight its imprecision, its inability of recording reality without approximations.
-The basic structures through which it reduces the world and its errors when, through algorithms, it is asked to interpret reality, all become a creative constraint.

-Mixed with a romantic impulse toward landscape, both an aesthetic and ethic necessity imposed on me: the need for a “medium specific” practice, in which both medium and content influence the final form of the artwork.
-The consideration that filmmaking – and by extension videomaking – is a time-based form of art, pushed me to think about Time.
+Pushed by a romantic impulse toward landscape, inspired by impressionists, both an aesthetic and ethic necessity emerged: the need for a “medium specific” practice, in which both medium and content influence the final form of the artwork.

 I forced the digital device to recreate those images that the camera – in its urge for making reality discrete – had previously ignored.
-The emptiness of those interstices are filled up with new images, which remind us the original ones, but also the way digital images are made.
+The emptiness of those interstices started filling up with new images, which remind us the original ones, but also the way digital images are made.